cristina-faessler/news_scraping_thesis/README.md

 ### Web Crawler

-The first requests to perform are specified in the start_urls.
+The first requests to perform are specified in the `start_urls`.
 The response will be received in the parse function.

 **parse():** looks for all the links in the navigation bar of the website